EmbarkStudios/emote/docs/index.rst

     --- H. P. Lovecraft, *At the Mountains of Madness*

-Shoggoth is a flexible framework for reinforcement learning written at Embark.
+Emote is a flexible framework for reinforcement learning written at Embark.
 It is not the final title for the repository but I needed a placeholder.
-It is my humble hope that whatever code we produce will be more structured than the average shoggoth.
+It is my humble hope that whatever code we produce will be more structured than the average emote.

 Installation
 ============